asagi4/comfyui-prompt-control/README.md

 For me this seems to be quite slow without the --highvram switch because ComfyUI will shuffle things between the CPU and GPU.
 YMMV.
 When things stay on the GPU, it's quite fast.

 ## AITemplate support
+Note: The old AITemplate project is unmaintaned.
+I have a fork at https://github.com/asagi4/AIT that I'll keep on minimal life support until I can fix https://github.com/asagi4/comfyui-prompt-control/issues/15

 LoRA scheduling supports AITemplate.

 Due to sampler patching, your AITemplate nodes must be cloned to a directory called `AIT` under `custom_nodes` or the hijack won't find it.